Documentation

 origin

-Package origin implements parsing of origins and origin specs and provides data structures useful for representing a set of origins.
+Package origin implements parsing of origins and origin patterns and provides data structures useful for representing a set of origins.

 |